dotless-de/vagrant-vbguest/Readme.md

 ```

-## Knows Issues
+## Known Issues

-* The installer script, which mounts and runs the GuestAdditions Installer Binary, works on linux only.
-Most likely it will run on most unix-like plattform.
+* The installer script, which mounts and runs the GuestAdditions Installer Binary, works on Linux only.
+Most likely it will run on most Unix-like platforms.
 * The installer script requires a directory `/mnt` on the guest system
 * On multi vm boxes, the iso file will be downloaded for each vm
 * The plugin installation on Windows host systems my not work as expected (using `vagrant gem install vagrant-vbguest`).
 Try `C:\vagrant\vagrant\embedded\bin\gem.bat install vagrant-vbguest` instead.
 (See [issue #19](https://github.com/dotless-de/vagrant-vbguest/issues/19#issuecomment-7040304))